daronphang/coding_resources/javascript/angular/splitting_modules.md

   SharedModule
 ]
 ```

+## Adding Routes:
+Can either create a routing module for each feature or use forChild() in module component.

 ## Shared Module:
 Important key to take note is that Components can only be declared once but can be imported multiple times.
 ```javascript